MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 Currently the image and multi-modal evaluators support:

-- Single turn only (i.e. a conversation can have only 1 user message and 1 assistant message)
+- Single turn only (a conversation can have only 1 user message and 1 assistant message)
 - Conversation can have only 1 system message
 - Conversation payload should be less than 10MB size (including images)
 - Absolute URLs and Base64 encoded images